Berserk-Games/Tabletop-Simulator-API/docs/components/introduction.md

 Each Component has **Vars**.
 These are variables which you can modify to change how that Component affects the GameObject it composes.

+## Materials

+GameObjects with Renderer components typically also have attached [Materials](material.md), which govern the appearance of the object.